Spending a relaxed Christmas in central Vietnam’s gorgeous Hue before the onslaught of Vietnamese roads again…

 Hue’s weather is renown to be infamously bad and I can’t agree more.

-Regardless of the weather, we make the most of the time here meeting some really lovely and friendly locals, especially in The One coffee shop – the daily haunt as after all, it is Christmas time.
+Regardless of the weather, we make the most of the time here meeting some really lovely and friendly locals, especially in The One Coffee & Bakery – the daily haunt as after all, it is Christmas time.

 There’s much to see when you’re based in Hue.

-Apparently, the Tombs of the Emperors, located along the Perfume River travelling south of the city is a great site to visit.
+The Tombs of the Emperors located along the Perfume River travelling south of the city is a great site to visit.

 Imperial Citadel (Đại Nội)

-A must see in Hue and for around 105,000VND (USD$5) entry and one not to be missed is the Imperial Citadel.
+A must see in Hue for around 105,000VND (USD$5) entry and one not to be missed, is the Imperial Citadel.

 The architecture is gorgeous and there’s also a Korean-made video that re-creates what the Citadel would have been like during its illustrious time.

-Protected by fortified ramparts 2 kilometres by 2 kilometres of 2 metres thick and ringed by a moat, this walled fortress is a massive 520-hectare sprawling complex.
+Protected by fortified ramparts 2 kilometres by 2 kilometres and 2-metre-thick, ringed by a moat, this walled fortress is massive covering 520-hectares of sprawling complex.

 An impressive palace, temples, pavilions, moats, walls, gates, shops, museums, and galleries grace the grounds.